 I was born and raised in the Twin Cities but relocated to Portland, OR in 2015.
 I love creating effortless user experiences and humanized digital design work.
 My work draws influence from hip hop culture, video games, street art, the internet, and nature.

-I also spent almost 15 years working in restaurants as a cook (Most recently at AFURI and Tenant).
+I also spent about 10 years working in restaurants as a cook (Most recently at AFURI and Tenant).
 My time spent in kitchens taught me how to work efficiently with a team and how to focus on small details to ensure a positive user experience.

 Let's create something cool together. 🌱